psx-spx/psx-spx.github.io/docs/cdromdrive.md

 when the disk is missing, or when the drive unit is disconnected from the mainboard.<br/>

+When the shell is opened, INT5 is triggered regardless of whether a command was executing or not.
+When this happens, all bits except shell open and error are cleared in the status register.
+The error byte in the INT5 is set to 08h.<br/>

+Some games send a Stop command before changing discs, but others just wait for the user to open the shell, causing the disc to stop.
+The game can then send GetStat commands, looping until bit 4 is cleared to detect when the new disc has been inserted.<br/>

 #### Stat Seek/Play/Read bits
 There's is only max ONE of the three Seek/Play/Read bits set at a time, ie. during Seek, ONLY the seek bit is set (and Read or Play doesn't get until seek